ScrollyXYZ/scrolly-hub/README.md

 To support image uploads on IPFS please create a key/token on Spheron Storage: https://app.spheron.network/#/storage

+Then create a bucket on Spheron (you'll create it by manually uploading an image on Spheron).

-Then add this key (and your bucket ID/name) to your environment variables:
+Finally, add this key (and your bucket ID/name) to your environment variables:

 ```bash
 SPHERON_BUCKET_NAME=
 SPHERON_STORAGE_TOKEN=
 ```

-Image uploads via Spheron work only if you have Netlify/Vercel background functions enabled (see `netlify/functions/imageUploader.js`).
+Image uploads via Spheron work only if you have Vercel background functions enabled (see `api/imageUploader.js`).

 ## Image upload fallback